Greetings friend and Welcome aboard!!

 - Pro Tools 12 (or later version).

 Thoughts from Stu’s notepad

-The preamps are so good that you will likely realize how much work your vocals or instrument playing need.
+- The preamps are so good that you will likely realize how much work your vocals or instrument playing needs.

 Night and day difference in quality vs. other interfaces.
 Amazing preamps.
 Great DI unit and added flexibility with ADAT input.
 Reveals a startling amount of detail.
 No On/Off Switch.